20. Oprah Winfrey

 12. Ronda Rousey

-Ronda was one tough female!
+Ronda is one tough female!
 Even though she couldn’t speak until she turned six, she turned out to be the first American woman in history that won an Olympic medal in judo and if that wasn’t enough she became the first female UFC fighter that was also included into the UFC Hall of Fame.

 11. Irom Chanu Sharmila